basler/pypylon/README.md

 > * (**) MacOS binaries are built for macOS >= 11.0 (Big-Sur)

 ## Installation from Source
-Building the pypylon bindings is supported and tested on Windows and Linux.
+Building the pypylon bindings is supported and tested on Windows, Linux and macOS

 You need a few more things to compile pypylon:
+ * An installation of pylon SDK for your platform
- * A compiler for your system (Visual Studio on Windows, gcc on linux)
+ * A compiler for your system (Visual Studio on Windows, gcc on linux, xCode commandline tools on macOS)
  * Python development files (e.g. `sudo apt install python-dev` on linux)
  * [swig](http://www.swig.org) >= 4.0
    * For all 64bit platforms you can install the tool via `pip install swig`